Natural resource: Depletion

 Depletion of natural resources is associated with social inequity.
-Considering most biodiversity are located in developing countries, depletion of this resource could result in losses of ecosystem services for these countries.
+Considering most biodiversity is located in developing countries, depletion of this resource could result in losses of ecosystem services for these countries.
 Some view this depletion as a major source of social unrest and conflicts in developing nations.

 At present, there is a particular concern for rainforest regions that hold most of the Earth's biodiversity.
 According to Nelson, deforestation and degradation affect 8.5% of the world's forests with 30% of the Earth's surface already cropped.
 If we consider that 80% of people rely on medicines obtained from plants and 3/4 of the world's prescription medicines have ingredients taken from plants, loss of the world's rainforests could result in a loss of finding more potential life-saving medicines.

-The depletion of natural resources is caused by 'direct drivers of change' such as mining, petroleum extraction, fishing, and forestry as well as 'indirect drivers of change' such as demography (e.g. population growth), economy, society, politics, and technology.
+The depletion of natural resources is caused by "direct drivers of change" such as mining, petroleum extraction, fishing, and forestry, as well as "indirect drivers of change", such as demography (e.g., population growth), economy, society, politics, and technology.
 The current practice of agriculture is another factor causing depletion of natural resources.
 For example, the depletion of nutrients in the soil due to excessive use of nitrogen and desertification.
 The depletion of natural resources is a continuing concern for society.
-This is seen in the cited quote given by Theodore Roosevelt, a well-known conservationist and former United States president, who was opposed to unregulated natural resource extraction.

 Protection

 In 1982, the United Nations developed the World Charter for Nature, which recognized the need to protect nature from further depletion due to human activity.
-It states that measures must be taken at all societal levels, from international to individual, to protect nature.
+All societal levels, from international to individual, must implement measures to safeguard nature.
 It outlines the need for sustainable use of natural resources and suggests that the protection of resources should be incorporated into national and international systems of law.
 To look at the importance of protecting natural resources further, the World Ethic of Sustainability, developed by the IUCN, WWF and the UNEP in 1990, set out eight values for sustainability, including the need to protect natural resources from depletion.
-Since the development of these documents, many measures have been taken to protect natural resources including establishment of the scientific field and practice of conservation biology and habitat conservation, respectively.
+Since the development of these documents, many measures have been taken to protect natural resources, including the establishment of the scientific field and the practice of conservation biology and habitat conservation, respectively.

 Conservation biology is the scientific study of the nature and status of Earth's biodiversity with the aim of protecting species, their habitats, and ecosystems from excessive rates of extinction.
-It is an interdisciplinary subject drawing on science, economics and the practice of natural resource management.
-The term conservation biology was introduced as the title of a conference held at the University of California, San Diego, in La Jolla, California, in 1978, organized by biologists Bruce A. Wilcox and Michael E. Soulé.
+It is an interdisciplinary subject drawing on science, economics, and the practice of natural resource management.
+The term "conservation biology" was introduced as the title of a conference held at the University of California, San Diego, in La Jolla, California, in 1978, organized by biologists Bruce A. Wilcox and Michael E. Soulé.

-Habitat conservation is a type of land management that seeks to conserve, protect and restore habitat areas for wild plants and animals, especially conservation reliant species, and prevent their extinction, fragmentation or reduction in range.
+Habitat conservation is a type of land management that seeks to conserve, protect and restore habitat areas for wild plants and animals, especially conservation-reliant species, and prevent their extinction, fragmentation or reduction in range.